Dieffenbachia Cane Rot — Soft Spots in the Stem That Spread Upward

 Symptoms

-- the cane feeling soft or spongy when pressed firmly at or near soil level
+- the cane itself feeling soft or spongy when pressed firmly at or near soil level, distinct from the roots beneath the soil

-- discoloration of the cane — yellowing, brown, or water-soaked appearance at the base
+- discoloration of the cane surface — yellowing, brown patches, or a water-soaked, translucent appearance concentrated at the base

-- the plant leaning with no root looseness to explain it
+- the plant leaning or tilting in its pot with no loose or shifting root ball to explain the movement

-- a foul smell from the base of the plant, often stronger than typical overwatering odor
+- a foul smell rising from the base of the plant itself, often sharper and more sour than the general musty odor of overwatered soil

-- if cut: the cane interior showing brown, hollow, or liquid-filled sections
+- when cut into, a cane interior showing brown, hollow, or liquid-filled sections rather than the firm, pale tissue of healthy cane

 Causes